Purple Party for Australia civic map artwork

 02

-The serious rooms underneath: ledgers, public assets, food resilience, law, state portals, constitutions and referendum rehearsal.
+The serious rooms underneath: housing simulations, ledgers, public assets, food resilience, law, state portals, constitutions and referendum rehearsal.

 03